 We have used these bows with wooden or aluminium arrows, the wooden ones don’t do so well if they hit the wall in the indoor school however…..aluminium Easton Neos or Jazz arrows work well with these bows and tend to last longer (especially if you also invest in an arrow straightener).
 Arrows for horseback archery should be feather fletched as plastic vanes don’t flatten as you shoot, so they will hit your hand and the bow.
 That means that the arrow won’t fly straight and the fletchings will come off.

 When you are ready to upgrade, there is a huge range of bows available, depending on your budget.
-Our members have a Kaya Windfighter, a Nomad KTB and a couple of bows from a Hungarian bow shop, Flagella Dei.
+We recommend fibreglass bows from Ali Bow as a good starting point, they are light and smooth and won’t break the bank.
+Our members also have a Kaya Windfighter, a Nomad KTB and a couple of bows from a Hungarian bow shop, Flagella Dei.

 Below is a list of links to other bowyers and shops, offering horsebows at a range of prices: